Raju-Neduri/CSS-Border-Animation/README.md

 # Contributing
 Contributions are welcome!
 Please fork this repository and submit a pull request with your changes.

-License
+# License
 This project is licensed under the MIT License.

-Acknowledgments
+# Acknowledgments
-Poppins Font by Google Fonts
+- Poppins Font by Google Fonts

-Various online CSS tutorials and resources that inspired the animations and design.
+- Various online CSS tutorials and resources that inspired the animations and design.

-Open source community for providing continuous support and feedback.
+- Open source community for providing continuous support and feedback.

+This version is well-organized and properly formatted for GitHub.
+Adjust any placeholder details (like the repository URL) as needed.